DanielMcKnightNSW/Short-Read-Genome-Assembler/README.md

 bash assemble_all.sh | tee run.log
 ```

-The script activates the `illumina` environment first and later switches to `checkm2` for CheckM2.
+The script activates the `ShortReadAssembler` environment first and later switches to `checkm2` for CheckM2.
 It uses `eval "$(conda shell.bash hook)"`, so ensure conda is installed and accessible.

 ## Workflow